-The Company also continued to experience positive operating results, while we believe many of our peers and other retail REITs experienced negative operating results.
-As a matter of fact, due to our positive results, specifically our ability to show positive trends in same center NOI and same space sales and to achieve increases in rental rates during this difficult period, we were the only REIT to receive a ratings upgrade during 2009 from Moody's Investor Services, an upgrade from Baa3 stable to Baa3 positive.
-Then, in May 2010, Moody's again upgraded our investment grade rating from Baa3 to Baa2.
-These upgrades follow the rating upgrade from Standard and Poors in October 2008 from BBB- to BBB.
+The Company also continued to experience positive operating results.
+As a matter of fact, due to our positive results, specifically our ability to show positive trends in same center NOI and same space sales and to achieve increases in rental rates during this difficult period, we were the only REIT to receive an upgrade to our investment grade rating during 2010 from Moody's Investor Services, from Baa3 to Baa2.

-For the year ended in 2009, our FFO, adjusted to eliminate the impact of certain items that we do not consider indicative of our ongoing operating performance, increased 3.4% on a per share basis as compared to the prior year.
-This compares to an increase in FFO per share, as adjusted, of 10.1% during 2009 as compared to 2008 and 10.7% during 2008 as compared to 2007.
+For the year ended in 2010, our FFO, adjusted to eliminate the impact of certain items that we do not consider indicative of our ongoing operating performance, increased 5.8% as compared to the prior year.
+This compares to an increase in FFO per share, as adjusted, of 3.4% during 2009 as compared to 2008 and 10.1% during 2008 as compared to 2007.
 FFO represents income before extraordinary items and gains (losses) on sale or disposal of depreciable operating properties, plus depreciation and amortization uniquely significant to real estate and after adjustments for unconsolidated partnerships and joint ventures.
-For a further discussion of FFO and adjusted FFO, please see our 2010 Annual Report under the section "Management Discussion and Analysis of Financial Condition and Results of Operations-Supplemental Earnings Measures".
+For a further discussion of FFO and adjusted FFO, please see our 2011 Annual Report under the section "Management Discussion and Analysis of Financial Condition and Results of Operations-Supplemental Earnings Measures".

-Our same-center net operating income grew 1.4% in 2009, compared to 4.1% in 2008 and 5.3% during 2007 and 3.1% in 2006.
-In 2009, our average tenant sales per square foot, on a comparable basis, increased only 0.6% to \$339, and average base rental rates on leases released and renewed during 2009 increased 30.9% and 9.7%, respectively.
-Our 2009 year end occupancy rate was 96.0%, marking the 29th consecutive year we have achieved a year end occupancy rate at or above 95%.
-From the financial perspective, we maintained a healthy and conservative balance sheet, with over 90% of our debt at fixed rates, 95% of our properties unencumbered, no significant debt maturities at that time until June of 2011, and a debt to total market capitalization ratio of 23.7%.
-We also maintained a strong interest coverage ratio of 4.2 times for the year ended December 31, 2009 compared to 3.4 times for the same period in the prior year.
+Our same-center net operating income grew 2.6% in 2010, compared to 1.4% in 2009, and 4.1% in 2008.
+In 2010, our average tenant sales per square foot, on a comparable basis, increased 6.6% to \$354, and average base rental rates on leases released or renewed during 2010 increased 25.9% and 9.2%, respectively.
+Our 2010 year end occupancy rate was 98.4%, marking the 30th consecutive year we have achieved a year end occupancy rate at or above 95%.
+From the financial perspective, we maintained a healthy and conservative balance sheet, with over 77.6% of our debt at fixed rates, 100% of our consolidated properties unencumbered, no significant debt maturities until November, 2013 and November, 2015, and a debt to total market capitalization ratio of 23.2%.
+We also maintained a strong interest coverage ratio of 4.64 times for the year ended December 31, 2010 compared to 4.16 times for the same period in the prior year.